Developers: Quick Snippets

 }

-Remember to replace cf1 with your Form ID, i.e. #cf55 as well as set the color of the placeholder.
+Remember to replace cf1 with your Form ID, i.e., #cf55, and set the placeholder's color.

 How to group fields into separate sections (block divs)

-By default, Convert Forms renders all fields in the same parent div, making it really hard to display the fields in separate sections.
+By default, Convert Forms renders all fields in the same parent div, making displaying them in separate sections hard.
 The script below attempts to fix this by wrapping certain groups of fields into a separate div.

 // Set the ID of your form